 The heart of the CWRU campus is the Tinkham Veale University Center, opened in 2014.
 Lovingly called “the Tink” by staff and students, this hub houses multiple campus departments, university offices and various event spaces.

-This wall has recently also become the home of the CWRU social media wall, as the university wants to bring the campus together not just physically in the “Tink” building but also virtually with the help of social media.
+Just inside the entrance is a huge media wall — a two-storey, multi-touch video wall that is used for various communications.
+For a few years now, the multimedia wall has also been home to the university’s two social media walls.
+The university wants to bring the campus together not just physically in the “Tink” building but also virtually with the help of social media.

 Case Western Reserve University